jupyter/jupyter-drive/README.md

 ![auth screenshot](img/auth.png)

 Clicking ok will open a Google OAuth pop-up.
-You will see that the `Jupyter Drive` application want access to some informations about your files.
+You will see that the `Jupyter Drive` application wants access to some information about your files.
 Keep that in mind if you want to revoke access at a later point.

 ![](img/popup.png)